htmlios/FXDanmaku/README.md

 ##Features

+1. Have the ability dispatching touchUpInside action to each customView(subclass of UIControl)
-1. Created 4 serial dispatch_queues to do different jobs asynchronously
+2. Created 4 serial dispatch_queues to do different jobs asynchronously
 	* consumerQueue: fetch unoccupied tracks and dispatch data to each unoccupied track
 	* trackProducerQueue: reset occupied track
 	* dataProducerQueue: check validity of data, and add it into dataQueue
 	* computationQueue:  calculate random velocity of track, animation duration, time of resetting track as well as startPoint of data
-2. Followed producer-cosumer pattern.
+3. Followed producer-cosumer pattern.
 Also, to prevent from data race I have used **pthread lib**
-3. Data can be CustomView or AttributedText
+4. Data can be CustomView or AttributedText
-4. Method to handle device orientation changed, which might cause trackView's frame changed
+5. Method to handle device orientation changed, which might cause trackView's frame changed
-5. Two priority levels(Normal/High) for presenting data
+6. Two priority levels(Normal/High) for presenting data
-6. Random velocity of each data
+7. Random velocity of each data
-7. Easy to use.
+8. Easy to use.
 Only three control methods: start(resume), pause, stop

 ## Note